LukeMS/keltor/rst/index.rst

 Jute Rhone
 ===========

 The north west coastline is home to a tribe of whale hunters calling themselves Jute Rhone (Ice Runners).
-On the northern edge of the Sea of Storms the storms are no less fierce but are a little less common.
+On the northern edge of the `Sea of Storms`_ the storms are no less fierce but are a little less common.
 They regularly contend with polar bear and ice giants.
 Jute Rhone practice plural/group marriage, with family units consisting of 3 or more adults who are mutually married to each other.
 The women are the primary hunters, as extra body fat and stamina are needed to survive the cold, harsh environment for long journeys across the ice.
 Parenting is dependent on the gender of the child- boys are only raised by men and girls are only raised by women.
 Girls are taken along for the hunt beginning at a very early age, but male children are left at home with the fathers to learn other skills, such as weapon making, carving, building and so on.

 Mako
 =====

 On the mountainous north east coastline live the Mako tribe.
 They see themselves as predators of the sea and their long boats are feared.
 The Ice Sea freezes over for two or three months each winter during which the Mako‘s are quiet.
 During that time ice giants can raid here but don't do so often as it is far from their home.
-While this tribe hunts seal and whale they also launch raids south into the Inner Sea.
-They trade with some of the dwarves of northern Rektor.
+While this tribe hunts seal and whale they also launch raids south into the `Inner Sea`_.
+They trade with some of the dwarves of northern `Rektor`_.
 There are also a number of smaller tribes, most of which live in the mountains around the Frozen Waste.
 Some are human and a few are elven.
 They are generally hostile toward the Winter Guard who have a long history of attacking on sight.